We may earn affiliate commissions for the recommended products. Learn more.

 After signing up to Squarespace, all I had to do was pick out my template and follow a simple setup guide.
 Similar to Webflow, I recommend you pay good attention.
 While Squarespace is nowhere near as complicated as Webflow, there are still some decent page management things to learn.

-Afterwards, I moved right into the website editor.
-It was much easier to use than Webflow's, naturally.
+Afterward, I moved right into the website editor.
+It was much easier to use than Webflow.

-Squarespace editor is separate into sections and blocks.
+The Squarespace editor is separated into sections and blocks.
 Sections are pre-made parts of the site, including text, interactive elements, and media all combined.
 Squarespace offers a solid library of them – I especially loved that they adapted to my preferred design preferences.

-If all that isn't enough, you can spice the sections up with blocks, adding text, media, code, and several other little things.
+You can also improve the sections with blocks, adding text, media, code, and several other little things.

 Templates – great free options vs. premium excellence

-- Webflow has over 500 templates.
-From them, 40 are free – the rest are premium.
+• Webflow has over 6,000 templates.
+Of them, only 70 are free – the rest are premium.

-You'll come to find that whoever said "best things are free", was a liar.
 Webflow has a lot of premium themes, made by an extensive community.
-They're great – and they cost money.
+They're great, but they’re not free

-When you look at the theme library, you’ll notice these small grey icons: these icons indicate whether the theme is CMS Editor friendly, or, for instance, eCommerce friendly.
+When you look at the theme library, you’ll notice these small gray icons: these icons indicate whether the theme is CMS editor-friendly, or, for instance, eCommerce friendly.

 Overall, you get a wide variety of nice-looking and responsive themes, not to mention, most of them are reasonably priced.
 The only issue with them is that I wish that more of the themes were free.